 Pick the maintenance task you want to learn, research it, note what tools are needed for the job, and start building your tool kit by buying just those tools needed.

-That said, there are some common basic tools needed for most every job — hand tools such as a set of open-end wrenches (metric or SAE, check your Haynes Manual or owners manual), a socket set, and a torque wrench.
+That said, there are some common hand tools needed for most every job — hand tools such as a set of open-end wrenches (metric or SAE, check your Haynes Manual or owners manual), a socket set, and a torque wrench.
 Every motorcycle has certain screw and bolt types/sizes that are used repeatedly throughout the bike, so it is common to use the same basic tools over and over on many different maintenance tasks.

 The Riders Blog has a great article on How to Make a Custom Tool Kit for Your Motorcycle.
 Check it out for helpful suggestions on how to build a tool kit for your specific bike.